-- Economic development leadership, led by One Columbus and Jobs Ohio - The Columbus Region is younger and more educated than the national average, leading Ohio and the Midwest in both population and millennial growth - Relatively low cost of living and business expense - Robust workforce institutions with mature training programs and sector partnerships - Significant regional headquarters presence - Strong manufacturing sector - The Region is positioned at the forefront of transportation and logistics, including advanced automotive manufacturing, research, and development (CASE: Connected, Autonomous, Shared, and Electrified vehicles) - Growing entrepreneurial, venture capital, and innovation economies - Mature 'smart city' strategies including smart mobility and energy - The Columbus Region is home to 62 college and university campuses supporting a large and increasing pipeline of graduates, as well as an adult population that is more educated than the national average. - These institutions support a large and increasing pipeline of in-demand, tech savvy graduates - The Ohio State University is a primary partner of the community for research in nearly every science and technology-driven industry - The Region has a strength in logistics, featuring greater access to the U.S. market within a 10-hour drive than any other major metro, multiple rail terminals, and Rickenbacker International Airport - Rickenbacker International Airport is one of the world's only cargo-focused airports located near a major metropolitan area with room and plans in place for continued growth - Mild climate with relatively low risk of natural disasters - Strong site inventory and site development capabilities - Highly collaborative, engaged, interconnected culture around growth strategies public and private (Columbus Way)
+- Economic development leadership, led by One Columbus and Jobs Ohio - The Columbus Region is younger and more educated than the national average, leading Ohio and the Midwest in both population and millennial growth - Relatively low cost of living and business expense - Robust workforce institutions with mature training programs and sector partnerships - Significant regional headquarters presence - Strong manufacturing sector - The Region is positioned at the forefront of transportation and logistics, including the autonomous and connected vehicles industry - Growing entrepreneurial, venture capital, and innovation economies - Mature 'smart city' strategies including smart mobility and energy - The Columbus Region is home to 62 college and university campuses supporting a large and increasing pipeline of graduates, as well as an adult population that is more educated than the national average. - These institutions support a large and increasing pipeline of in-demand, tech savvy graduates - The Ohio State University is a primary partner of the community for research in nearly every science and technology-driven industry - The Region has a strength in logistics, featuring greater access to the U.S. market within a 10-hour drive than any other major metro, multiple rail terminals, and Rickenbacker International Airport - Rickenbacker International Airport is one of the world's only cargo-dedicated airports located near a major metropolitan area with room and plans in place for continued growth - Mild climate with relatively low risk of natural disasters - Strong site inventory and site development capabilities - Highly collaborative, engaged, interconnected culture around growth strategies public and private (Columbus Way)